 Is the online MS in Electrical Engineering equivalent to the on-campus degree?

-"Purdue Online Learning, College of Engineering" classes, professors, and coursework are the same as those as our on-campus MSEE students experience.
+"Purdue Online, College of Engineering" classes, professors, and coursework are the same as those as our on-campus MSEE students experience.
 On-campus is typically a thesis option.
 The online course menu is broad and will help you successfully complete your plan of study just as an on-campus student.

 I'm interested in the MS in CS on-campus program.
 What are the requirements?
 Are their prerequisites?
 How do I apply?
 What courses will I need to take?